Pacific Symphony: Early years

-Financial problems and Clark's ouster
+Financial problems and Clark's ousting

 In 1986, the orchestra became one of the resident companies at the new Orange County Performing Arts Center and gave its first concerts there in October of that same year.
 Originally, the Center had refused residency to the orchestra, citing elitism from the Pacific Symphony in regards to its membership.
-However, the Center eventually relented and granted the Pacific Symphony - as well as other regional arts organizations - residency, largely due to Clark's continued lobbying efforts.
+However, the Center eventually relented and granted the Pacific Symphony – as well as other regional arts organizations – residency, largely due to Clark's continued lobbying efforts.
 This move led to a substantial increase in its fanbase, but also a doubling of the orchestra's budget.
-Consequently, the orchestra soon experienced financial difficulties, which was heightened by their loss of funding from the National Endowment for the Arts.
+Consequently, the orchestra soon experienced financial difficulties.
+This was heightened by their loss of funding from the National Endowment for the Arts.

 In June 1987, the orchestra hired Louis Spisto, a marketing director of the Pittsburgh Symphony, as its new executive director.
 Within months, Clark and Spisto began to clash.
 Prior to Spisto's arrival, Clark had already developed a difficult reputation with some of the orchestra's board of directors and the orchestra's four prior executive directors, all of whom had resigned after relatively short tenures (one as short as six weeks).

-James Chute, writing in the Orange County Register, described the situation:
+James Chute, writing in The Orange County Register, described the situation:

-"The standard of a respectable Clark performance seemed to be that he was prepared and that he didn't get lost.
+The standard of a respectable Clark performance seemed to be that he was prepared and that he didn't get lost.
 Occasionally he went further, as he did most recently in a Jan.
-21, 1988 program of Prokofiev's "Ivan the Terrible" and Mussorgsky's "Boris Godunov."
+21, 1988 program of Prokofiev's Ivan the Terrible and Mussorgsky's Boris Godunov.
 But too often, Clark's performances sounded more like readings than interpretations, and sometimes bad readings, such as his Oct.
 2, 1986 opening concert in the center, which was drubbed by critics.
 The opposition to Clark, within the orchestra, according to musicians, has been vociferous but only talked about privately.
-Most musicians, essentially employed at Clark's pleasure, have no job security in the Pacific Symphony and those who invoked his displeasure have, according to musicians, been pulled arbitrarily from concerts."
+Most musicians, essentially employed at Clark's pleasure, have no job security in the Pacific Symphony and those who invoked his displeasure have, according to musicians, been pulled arbitrarily from concerts.

 In October 1987, Clark signed a one-year contract, giving him a substantial pay raise while also establishing an artistic review process that the board would use to determine the renewal of the contract.
 By February 1988, Spisto helped to engineer a vote by the orchestra's board on whether or not to renew Clark's contract as music director through the end of his existing contract.
 In a vote of 12–11, the board voted against retaining Clark; three days later, Clark tendered his resignation, to take effect at the end of the 1988–89 season.